Gravitational Production of a Conformal Dark Sector: Introduction

 Next we consider the case of a strongly coupled CFT, where the DM is the dilaton associated to the spontaneous breaking of conformal invariance in the dark sector.
 In this context, we find that the confinement/deconfinement phase transition differs from the standard picture in light of the different temperatures of the visible and dark sectors - this has a calculable impact on the DM abundance.
 We also find in this case that the dark dilaton can be a good DM candidate.

-The paper is organised as follows.
-In section \ref{sec:production} we present general formulae for the gravitational production of a relativistic sector and outline the effect of interactions on the subsequent evolution.
-In section \ref{sec:glueballs} and \ref{sec:CFT} we consider a pure Yang-Mills theory and a strongly coupled CFT at large$-N$ respectively.
+We wish to highlight the main novelties of this work.
+In section \ref{sec:production} we derive in full generality the abundance of a gravitationally coupled dark sector using conformal field theory techniques and unitarity.
+This elegantly reproduces known results for weakly coupled theories allowing to also study strongly coupled sectors where conventional methods are not applicable.
+In section \ref{sec:glueballs} we study for the first time the gravitational production of pure glue dark sector where the lightest glueball is DM.
+When the gluons thermalize this connects to previous works on glueball DM \cite{Cline:2013zca,Boddy:2014yra,Soni:2016gzf,Forestell:2017wov,Acharya:2017szw,Jo:2020ggs}, explaining why the dark sector temperature is lower than the visible one as demanded on phenomenological grounds.
+We also study the novel possibility that the dark sector does not thermalize leading to out of equilibrium phase transitions.
+In section \ref{sec:CFT} we study the analogous problems at strong coupling focusing on the scenario where DM is a dark dilaton coupled to the SM only through gravitational interactions.
 In both cases we discuss the phases of the theory and the DM abundance and constraints.
 We summarize our results and outline future directions in section \ref{sec:conclusions}.
-In the appendix \ref{app:A} we provide a general derivation for the gravitational production of CFTs and solve the Boltzmann equation that determines the phase space distribution at production.
+In the appendix \ref{app:A} we provide a general derivation for the gravitational production of CFTs and provide the solution of the Boltzmann equation that determines the phase space distribution at production.